spread0942/htb_walkthrough/machines/bastard/README.md

 ## Initial Setup

 ### Preparing the Environment

-1. Store the target IP in a file for reuse:
+1. Store the target IP for reuse:
    ```bash
    echo 10.10.10.9 > target
    ```

-2. Add the target to your `/etc/hosts` file for easier navigation:
+2. Add the target to your `/etc/hosts`:
    ```
    10.10.10.9   bastard.htb
    ```